 In France, the ACPR is in charge of implementing measures for the prevention and resolution of banking crises, including but not limited to the Bail-In Tool described below.
-Its powers have been extended to new resolution powers by the French banking reforms of 26 July 2013 (Loi de séparation et de régulation des activités bancaires) and of 20 February 2014 (Ordonnance portant diverses dispositions d'adaptation de la législation au droit de l'Union européenne en matière financière).
+Its powers were extended to new resolution powers by the French banking reforms of 26 July 2013 (Loi de séparation et de régulation des activités bancaires) and of 20 February 2014 (Ordonnance portant diverses dispositions d'adaptation de la législation au droit de l'Union européenne en matière financière).
 See "Resolutions measures" below.

-As from 1 January 2016, a single resolution board established by the Regulation of the European Parliament and of the Council No. 806/2014 dated 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a single resolution mechanism and a single resolution fund and amending Regulation (EU) No. 1093/2010 (Single Resolution Mechanism Regulation) will be in charge of resolution planning and preparation of resolution decisions for cross-border credit institutions and banking groups as well as credit institutions and banking groups directly supervised by the ECB such as the Groupe BPCE.
-The ACPR will remain responsible for implementing the resolution plan according to the single resolution board's instructions.
+As from 1 January 2016, a single resolution board (the "Single Resolution Board") established by Regulation (EU) No 806/2014 of the European Parliament and of the Council of 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a single resolution mechanism and a single resolution fund (the "Single Resolution Mechanism Regulation"), together with national authorities, will be in charge of resolution planning and preparation of resolution decisions for cross-border credit institutions and banking groups as well as credit institutions and banking groups directly supervised by the ECB such as Groupe BPCE, or by national supervisory authorities in the euro-zone.
+The ACPR will remain responsible for implementing the resolution plan according to the Single Resolution Board's instructions.
+Since 1 January 2015, certain of the powers of the ACPR with respect to resolution planning have, however, already been transferred to the Single Resolution authorities, including the ACPR.